Lego Adventurers

 Lego Adventurers (stylized as LEGO Adventurers) is a discontinued Lego theme based on an early 20th century 'explorer' concept.
-It centred around the main character named Johnny Thunder and a team of explorers who go on adventures.
+It centred upon the main character named Johnny Thunder and a team of explorers who go on adventures.
 Unlike other Lego themes, which take place in a fictional "Lego Universe", most of the Adventurers sets took places in real-world locations, such as Egypt, the Amazon rainforest, the Himalayas, India, and China.
 The only fictional sub-theme took place on an island where prehistoric creatures still lived.
 The theme was first introduced in 1998.
 The product line was discontinued in 2003 and replaced with the Lego Pharaoh's Quest theme in 2011.

 Overview

 The product line centered around early 20th century exploration and involved the characters exploring new areas and going on adventures.
 It focused on a character named Johnny Thunder.
 It began in 1998 with a desert theme, which involved the character searching for the pharaoh's ruby in Egypt.
 The Adventurers toy sets were the first to include sand-coloured parts.
 Johnny Thunder was accompanied by several other characters, including Miss Pippin Reed, Dr. Kilroy, and a daredevil pilot named Harry Cane.
 These characters were pursued by the evil villains Slyboots and Baron Von Barron.
 In 1999, the theme moved from the Egyptian desert to the Amazonian jungle.
 The storyline involved a race to obtain a sun disc from a mystical figure named Achu.
 The antagonists were changed to Senor Palomar and Rudo Villano.
 These Adventurers jungle toy sets were the first to include a Lego blimp (set number: 5956).

 In 2000, Johnny Thunder reappeared in a product line named Dino Island.
 The pilot character Harry Cane was replaced by a dinosaur expert named Mike.
 The evil character Baron Von Barron, now renamed "Sam Sinister", reappeared alongside his new cohorts Mr. Cunningham and Alexia Sinister.
 The storyline centered around the villains attempting to capture dinosaurs from an island.
 In 2003, Johnny Thunder returned in a product line named Orient Expedition, which centered on a journey across Asia.
 The storyline involved the team travelling to various countries in search of Marco Polo's treasure, the Golden Dragon.